wnfs-wg/spec/spec/private-wnfs.md

 # 2 Encrypted Layer

 The encrypted layer hides the structure of the file system that it contains.
-The data MUST be placed into a flat namespace — in this case a [Merklized](https://en.wikipedia.org/wiki/Merkle_tree) [hash array mapped tire (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie).
+The data MUST be placed into a flat namespace — in this case a [Merklized][Merkle Tree] hash array mapped trie ([HAMT]).
 The root node of the resulting HAMT plays a very different role from a file system root: it "merely" anchors this flat namespace, and is otherwise unrelated to the file system.
 The file system structure will be ["rediscovered" in the decrypted layer (§3)](#3-decrypted-layer).

 The encrypted layer is intended to hide as much information as possible, while still permitting write access validation by untrusted nodes.
 A single file system's encrypted root MAY represent a whole forest of decrypted file system trees.
 The roots of these trees MAY be completely unrelated.
 These are referred to as the `PrivateForest`.
-Since a reader may not know what else there is in the forest — and that it is safer to not reveal this information — we sometimes refer to the it as a ["dark forest"](https://en.wikipedia.org/wiki/The_Dark_Forest).
+Since a reader may not know what else there is in the forest — and that it is safer to not reveal this information — we sometimes refer to the it as a "[dark forest]".

 ## 2.1 Ciphertext Blocks